-I said, “Coronation Market,” I said casually, like I was heading to just another tourist site.
+I said casually, “Coronation Market,” like I was heading to just another tourist site.

 One of the men said, “This is the parking lot.
 [Don’t go in here.]
 Go straight ahead [on the side walk] and turn right.

 From a thievery standpoint, there appeared to be more risk at the bus terminus/hub than at Coronation Market.
-At the bus terminus/hub, I got alarm signals from a person working for the buses, from a fruit vendor and from someone carrying pointy scissors.
-This would make more sense because at Coronation Market, there are too many mazes and not enough places after a crime is committed, to make a quick getaway.
+At the bus terminus/hub, I received alarm signals from a person working for the buses, from a fruit vendor and someone carrying pointy scissors.
+Increased thievery at the bus terminus would make more sense because, at Coronation Market, there are too many mazes and not enough places after a crime is committed, to make a quick getaway.
 The bus terminus had dozens of bus lines stopping there, so a thief could easily disappear onto a bus.
 Coronation Market had many stationary people whereas the bus terminus/hub had people, mostly moving from one place to another.

-To avoid standing out more than I’m already standing out and to keep myself from being distracted, taking photos was absolutely out of the question!
+To avoid standing out more than I’m already standing out and to keeping myself from being distracted, taking photos was entirely out of the question!

-When I was in Kingston, Jamaica, I wore a sleeveless, long flowing, yellow tie die dress.
+When I was in Kingston, Jamaica, I wore a sleeveless, long flowing, yellow tie-dye dress.
 Remember the weather was hot!
 I tried to look online at what females in Kingston wore during the day.
-The females shown online were dressed way down, as if they were going to the gym to walk on a tread mill, likely so they don’t attract any unwanted attention.
-Another set of females in Jamaica were the Rastafarian women, who were covered from head to toe.
-I even bought an inexpensive turban which looked silly on me, so I gave up on the female Rastafarian look!
+The women shown online were dressed way down as if they were going to the gym to walk on a treadmill, likely so they don’t attract any unwanted attention.
+Another set of females in Jamaica were the Rastafarian women, who cover themselves from head to toe.
+I even bought an inexpensive turban which looked silly on me, so I gave up on the feminine Rastafarian look!

 I want to give you an example why, and this was a fashion “mistake” I made when I went to India.
 When I went to places like the Taj Mahal, I wore a gauzy beige tunic and Merrell brand hiking boots with paint permanently splattered on it.

-Of course, attire is place based and contextual.
-You don’t want to dress “up,” wear gold and silver jewelry and designer name brands so as to signal to the locals, “Rob me!”
-At the same time, you don’t want to dress down and get a reaction from the locals such as them thinking and saying, “You mean these foreigners have some sort of money/resources to come all the way over here and they look like bums!
+Of course, attire is place-based and contextual.
+You don’t want to dress “up,” wear gold and silver jewelry and designer name brands to signal to the locals, “Rob me!”
+At the same time, you don’t want to dress down and get a reaction from the locals such as them thinking and saying, “You mean these foreigners have some money/resources to come all the way over here and they look like bums!
 They are dressed worse than the bums here!
 How disrespectful!”

 Back to Coronation Market.
 Overall, 60% of the stalls under the roof were vacant stalls, but the scene changed a bit when I walked outside of the metal roof.

 There were more stalls outside of metal roof open for business than under the metal roof, and the maze of vendors started again.
-I passed by an elderly lady with leathery skin and I bought only one ackee from her.
+I passed by an elderly lady with leathery skin, and I bought only one ackee from her.
 While I was walking, I ate it in a few minutes and tossed the seed in this large area containing heaps of organic trash or compost.
 Note: it took about an hour to 1.5 hours to get off the bus and return to the same location to catch a return bus.
-During this 1.5 hours, with the exception of sitting down to eat some fruit for a few minutes, I was always walking and moving.
+During this 1.5 hours, except for sitting down to eat some fruit for a few minutes, I was always walking and moving.

-The vendors outside of the metal roof had some type of awning, but I don't remember exactly how it looked like.
+The vendors outside of the metal roof had some awning, but I don't remember exactly how it looked.
 I was scanning other things and looking for alarm signals, mainly angry young men, which could compromise my safety.
 Under other circumstances, I usually do look at the physical surroundings much more.

 I do have a story about how to identify alarm signals.
 Once, it was on the Greyhound bus: